 - Window glass, glassware, mirrors and Pyrex

 What can’t I put in my garbage bin?

-For more information on what can and can’t go in your bins see the A-Z waste guide.
-You can also find information on what goes in your recycling and what goes in your green waste?
+See the A-Z waste guide for a list of what can and can’t go in your bins.
+You can also find information on what goes in your garbage and what goes in your recycling.